AnishSundarani/FTL-test/readme.txt

 1) Run this command to install dependencies: pip install -r requirements.txt

+2) Run this command to make migrations: python manage.py makemigrations

+3) Run this command to migrate: python manage.py migrate

 2) Run this command to populate database with dummy data using fake values: python manage.py load_dummy_data <count>